They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 Nicole Rudd, 45, lives in one of the units deemed habitable.
 She moved to Talbert Street in December without HPAP assistance and had no idea there were problems with the building until recently, when they began affecting her unit.

 Robin McKinney, an advisory neighborhood commissioner and homeowner in the complex, said a significant portion of the residents have disabilities or require special accommodations that would otherwise make it difficult to move, especially on such short notice.
-Two weeks ago, the Falcon Group advised the condo association that residents should not drink the tap water, after several homeowners complained about stomach issues.
+Two weeks ago, the Falcon Group advised the condo association that residents should not drink the tap water, after several homeowners complained about stomach problems.

 “Where are we going to go?
 I thought we’d be here forever — this is my family they’re talking about relocating, and school just started,” McKinney, 47, said of her neighbors.
 “The community has banded together on this, but no one knows where they’ll end up.”